Province Wide Organizations

 Just as many other language schools, the Saskatoon German Language School is also a Heritage Language School.
 The Saskatchewan Organization for Heritage Languages (SOHL) operates as the umbrella organization for schools in Saskatchewan.
 As an example of SOHL’s work, workshops are offered to assist language teachers in a variety of topics related to teaching.

-Currently the school offers several children and adult classes at Aden Bowman Collegiate in Saskatoon.
+Currently the school offers several children and adult classes.

-Classes start at the beginning of September and run until the first week of May and include:
+Classes start at the beginning of September and run until May and include:

 - Children level age 5-13